 In 2002, the Dominican Province of Saint Joseph determined to broaden its health care ministry in New York.
 A new focus on health care ethics was added to the pastoral ministries at Saint Catherine’s Church and in the area hospitals.
 This newly envisioned ministry was named Dominican Friars Health Care Ministry of New York.

-Today, Dominican Friars Health Care Ministry of New York includes the work of four full-time friars and dozens of lay men and women.
+Today, Dominican Friars Health Care Ministry of New York includes the work of five full-time friars, two part-time friars, and dozens of lay men and women.
 In partnership with area health care centers, the Archdiocese of New York, the Parish of Saint Vincent Ferrer and Saint Catherine of Siena, the Dominican Shrine of Saint Jude, and others, our ministries in the area health care centers and for the health care community continue to grow.